team-dark-legend/.github/profile/README.md

 - A new fresh cast of characters, some with ties to the characters we all love!
 - Both old and new areas of the Underground come back to be explored!
 - A similar battle system with a few tweaks to make it unique!
-- New secrets, both new and some originals that make a comeback!
+- Interesting secrets, new and old!
 - The ability to RUN!

 <br></br>